TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 There are a few solutions out there the solve the ReBAC problem: SpiceDB, Ory Keto, Cerbos, and Warrant being some of them.
 I believe they all fall short in making ReBAC accessible to developers.

-With SpiceDB, you need a masters degree in computer science to understand their schema definition language.
+With SpiceDB, they claim to be a "A managed permissions database for everyone", but their complex novel schema and entity definitions feel like an obstacle to that claim.
 [Tell me if this is something you can drop in your app easily](https://docs.authzed.com/guides/schema).

 Ory Keto is in early access, looks to stay that way for a while, and is not cared for like the rest of the Ory products.